james-alex/blake2/README.md

 Pure Dart implementations of the BLAKE2b and BLAKE2s cryptographic hashing functions.

-This libarary's implementations are based on: https://github.com/thesimj/js-blake2s, with reference to the official BLAKE2 C implementations: https://github.com/BLAKE2/libb2
+This library's implementations are based on: https://github.com/thesimj/js-blake2s, with reference to the official BLAKE2 C implementations: https://github.com/BLAKE2/libb2